 3) I very, very rarely ever use names of the cast members, staff/crew, or even playwrights in my reviews.
 Having done just about every possible job in the theatre, I feel very strongly that the production is an ensemble effort and while I may call out characters or elements of the play, I do not “name names”.
 I don’t encourage people to search for their name when they are part of a whole.
 This certainly may come off as vague or incomplete, but I can live with that.
 In many cases we come into an audience either friends with members of the production or we wouldn’t know them by name anyway.
 There are other reviews that address this and you can find back pats more specifically in those.
 I try not to encourage that type of “egotism” when it’s a group effort…which leads us to…

 4) My reviews are intended as much for the company as for the potential audience.
 Criticism from a point of relative industry knowledge can and has on occasion encouraged companies to improve the patron experience, to strive for better suited shows for their space and talent pool, to upgrade their technology, to expand their horizons.
-I certainly know I’ve taken the good and the bad criticism from friends, colleagues and reviews alike and used it to improve on the next project.
+I certainly know I’ve taken the good and the bad criticism from friends, colleagues and reviews alike and used it to improve on my next project.
 I’ve also promptly ignored advice.
 It happens.
 If we chose to place meaning on a review/comment and we can use the more critical components to make the next experience better, great.
 I once wrote that the sound opening weekend was frustratingly flawed and I couldn’t understand anything from stage left.
 The Artistic Director contacted me and thanked me for letting them know, as no one else had mentioned it was a problem.
 She observed the problems herself the next performance and FIXED the issues.
 I was invited back and the adjustment made ALL the difference in the world.
 Like an entirely different show.

 5) My voice and style of the review often times (though not always) takes on the style of the play I’m reviewing.
 I don’t always intend this, sometimes it just kind of happens.
 A random, post-modern play can sometimes take on a bizarre metaphor.
 A light comedy takes on a cheerier tone most times.
 A deeply moving play brings out a lot more prose.
 Precise, intentional language and flow are key to my personal voice and so each piece tends to vary and reflect the subject/source play.
 My reviews would not be printed in a newspaper, sometimes there is vernacular or curse words (not to mention typos that make it through in the late hours of my posting) and sometimes they are attached to a personal story that may or may not be relevant at all to a readers take away from the review.
 For me when art brings up a memory or a train of thought is should be shared and so I use the vehicle of a the review sometimes to do that.
+I do not take notes during the show (I find this to be very distracting personally as an actor and an audience member) and so what I leave with, the biggest impressions left in my memory, are the big take aways that make it to the review.
+I’m not likely to quote exactly, especially if it gives anything away, but I may elude to my reaction to a particular moment.

 6) Finally: If you can’t take it, you certainly shouldn’t dish it out.
 I do not hide behind anonymity.
 My own personal reputation/integrity must be attached to my opinions, which, are just that…just my opinions.
 I operate face to face the same way I do in my reviews.
 If I didn’t, I’d feel like it was gossip and there is too much of that via word of mouth these day that is not constructive and far more damaging that what I write.
-I never give a compliment I don’t mean which I hope makes the compliments I do give out mean more.
+I never give a compliment I don’t mean which I hope makes the compliments I do give out “mean” more.
 Or, maybe not mean more, but taken as serious and not just being nice.
 Good or bad, sincerity is at the core of my mission as a person and my reputation for being frank (not to be confused with “right” mind you) is exactly why some people ask for my opinion and exactly why some do NOT ask for it.
 Here, written down, no one has to ask, it’s there if you are interested in it, and if you are not, I’m not forcing it on you, nothing to see, move along.
 I stand by my opinions and those of anyone else who sees these shows.
 I disagree with some of my best friends about shows we see on the same night and I enjoy the dialogue created by differences in opinions.
 That conversation is one of the most wonderful byproducts of art.

 Aside from the structure of the review, the question still remains, WHY?
 The reasons I took on writing reviews were the following: